gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 ## Try it :rocket:

 Start the local module in a development environment using the `dev-isolated` script.
-If you haven't completed the [Develop a module in isolation](./develop-a-module-in-isolation.md) guide, use the `dev` script instead and skip the part about React Query devtools.
-Then, navigate to the `/local/page` page.
+If you haven't completed the [develop a module in isolation](./develop-a-module-in-isolation.md) guide, use the `dev` script instead and skip the part about React Query devtools.
+Then, navigate to the `/page` page.

 You should notice that the character's data is being fetch from the MSW request handler and rendered on the page.
 Additionally, you should notice that the React Query devtools are available (a ribbon at the bottom right corner).